JamesChung/get-sso-creds/README.md

   $ gsc select

 OPTIONS
-  -c, --credentials  writes credentials to ~/.aws/credentials as default -h, --help
+  -c, --credentials        writes credentials to ~/.aws/credentials (will use default as the profile name if --profile-name flag is not used)
-  -q, --quiet
+  -h, --help
+  -n, --profile-name=name  name of custom profile when using --credentials flag -q, --quiet
   --json